 - why are my nails yellow and peeling

 - my nails are yellow and peeling

-- nails are yellow and peel
+- why are my fingernails yellow and peeling?

-- why fingernails are yellow
+- why are my nails always yellow